 The Best Shrimp Creole!

-Hope you enjoy these other amazing New Orleans-inspired dishes!
+Enjoy these other amazing New Orleans-inspired dishes!

 - Low-Carb Jambalaya with Chicken, Shrimp and Sausage

 - Baked Catfish Pecan Meuniere with Spicy Sauteed Greens

 - Smothered Shrimp with Andouille Sausage and Creamy Parmesan Peppercorn Grits

 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.